Jooalbert/gpt4o-exec/README.md

 # gpt4o_exec

 `gpt4o_exec` is an advanced Python client for executing GPT-4 output with additional functionalities, including weather updates, cryptocurrency prices, and dynamic Python code execution.
 The project leverages OpenAI's API to facilitate interactive and automated tool calls.
+This client is designed to be highly extensible, allowing for robust context window management and a solid framework for handling tool call execution asynchronously.

+Please note that the asynchronous tool call handling is experimental and might be reverted to synchronous executions if it is determined to be a better approach for most use cases.

 ## Features